medfordengineering/mrchristysengineering/_posts/Now-Playing/2025-6-1-now-playing.md

 Here you can see a few letters.
 ![lettersinjet](./tileletters.JPG)

-And here you can see
+And here you can see the final set of letters.
 ![lettersinjet](./nowplaying.JPG)